drex44/QR-Scanner/README.md

 ## Tutorial

 I have written detailed tutorial on how to create this app on Medium.
 If you are interested in learning it then check out the tutorial [here]().

+### Braches

+Refere to below desciption to choose the branch,

+- master: code for QR Scanner v1.0.0
+- v0.3.0: code for QR Scanner v0.3.0
+- v0.4.0: code for QR Scanner v0.4.0